All Products

 Use the Security Center agent

 The Security Center agent is a lightweight component installed on ECS instances.
-ECS instances without the agent are not protected by Security Center.
-Security data for these instances, such as vulnerabilities, alerts, baseline vulnerabilities, and asset fingerprints, is not displayed in the ECS console.
-For information about the installation paths of the Security Center agent, see Supported operating systems.
+Instances without the agent are not protected by Security Center, and their security data (such as vulnerabilities, alerts, baseline checks, and asset fingerprints) does not appear in the ECS console.
+See Supported operating systems for agent installation paths.

-• Automatically install the Security Center agent when you create an ECS instance
+• Automatically install the agent when creating an ECS instance

 You can also set SecurityEnhancementStrategy=Active when you call the RunInstances

-• Manually install the Security Center agent on an existing ECS instance
+• Manually install the agent on an existing ECS instance

 View security status and fix security issues

-2. On the Instances page, find the target instance and click the image icon in the Monitoring column to open the Security Center console and view security reports.
+2. On the Instances page, find the instance and click the image icon in the Monitoring column to open the Security Center console.

-3. Go to the Security Center console to fix vulnerabilities and security alerts.
-For more information, see Fix vulnerabilities and Analyze and process security alerts.
+3. Go to the Security Center console to fix vulnerabilities and process security alerts.

 Common security scenarios